 This Sunday is Reformation Sunday.
 It commemorates and celebrates the Reformation that was started by Martin Luther on October 31, 1517, when he posted the "Ninety-Five Theses" on a church door in Wittenberg, Germany.
 Luther was deeply concerned about the collapse and corruption of Biblical doctrine by the professing Church.
 The Church had been selling salvation to the masses for centuries through something called "Indulgences," a practice in which a person paid to have their sins forgiven.
 It was a very lucrative practice and brought enormous amounts of money to the Church.
 Luther came to a place where he felt it was time to speak up about this and return the Church to a Biblical foundation of grace alone.
 Suffice it to say the Reformation changed Western Civilization as we know it.
 It was responsible for the founding of America by Christian pilgrims and the eventual birth of our Nation in 1776.
 Simply put, without the Reformation America would not exist.

 The lessons of the Reformation are many, but like most things, they tend to be forgotten and lost over the last 500 years.
 That is true because human nature is the same and so people tend to make the same mistakes and history repeats itself.
 As a result, the American Church is in a crisis that is very similar to the condition of the Church in pre-Reformation Europe.
 And while many people may not see it, the Church has subtly started to sell and market salvation to their audience.
+The Church is being marketing to people today to find a new generation of "seekers".
 People are less likely to come to the Church today for salvation in Christ alone because they are not even sure what that is all about.
 The reason we know this is happening is because we are seeing a dramatic loss of basic, Christian doctrine about the Person and Work of the Lord Jesus Christ.
-Instead, people are coming to the Church for their own fleshly reasons that are being reinforced by a Church world that is willing to cater to them.
-But when the Church doesn't clearly understand and proclaim the real Lord and what the Bible teaches about Him, the Church isn't the Church.
+Many people are coming to the Church for their own fleshly reasons that are being reinforced by a Church world that is willing to cater to them.
+But when the Church isn't being built on the real Lord and what the Bible teaches about Him, the Church isn't the Church.

 It is hard to believe that the practice of selling or marketing salvation would return.
 And yet that is exactly what is happening today.
-Much of the visible Church world has turned to church marketing where people define what they want and pay for it.
+Much of the visible Church world has turned to church marketing where people define what they want.
 As a result, the religious consumer now decides what the Church is going to be, not the Lord of the Church.
 The Church is losing a clear view of Biblical salvation in Christ alone and replacing it with a human centered, cultural counterfeit that focuses on making people feel good.
 Many people today have come to believe that feeling good is a replacement for being good, that is why there is little difference in behavior between the Church and the world.
-Many people have also come to believe that the Faith is whatever you want it to be and less likely connected to some dry doctrine outlined in the Bible.
+Many people have also come to believe that the Faith is whatever you want it to be and less likely connected to some dry doctrine outlined in the Bible that define the Lord's work in salvation.

 Now on the surface such an assessment seems overly negative.
 And yet, the evidence is all around us if we look at the facts.
 Martin Luther said that the true Church would rise or fall on the Doctrine of Justification.
 Luther believed that IF the Church didn't clearly understand, celebrate and embrace the Person and Work of the Lord Jesus Christ to pay the penalty for our sins by grace alone, the Church had lost the Gospel message.
 Luther realized that the Doctrine of Justification was easily confused and lost without a clear Biblical foundation and witness.
 That is why the selling of salvation or "Indulgences" by the Roman Catholic Church had thrived for hundreds of years before the Reformation.